-increasing your organisation's positive impact through staff development and management consultancy support.
+Increasing the positive impact of individuals and third sector organisations through staff development.

-12 The Glebe, Freshford, Bath, BA2 7TZ

-t 07932 918 767 e info@mchpositiveimpact.com

-Registered in England and Wales no. 54455273
+12 The Glebe, Freshford, Bath, BA2 7TZ t 07932 918 767 e info@mchpositiveimpact.com Registered in England and Wales no. 54455273 v2 mch is a staff development firm that assists charities, not-for-profits and social enterprises to increase their positive impact.